 Here are a few key considerations you should consider when choosing a provider:

 Has the cloud provider suffered any serious breaches?
 Usually, a quick Google search can tell you if the provider you’re considering has had any security breaches or has been the target of numerous Denial-of-Service (DoS) Attacks.
 Most companies respond to attacks like these by bolstering their security and the security of their clients, so don’t just knock them off your list if they have been breached.
-Do a bit of research to find out more about their security practices.
+Instead, do a bit of research to find out more about their security practices.

-Security Features and Add-On Offerings
+Security Features and Add-on Offerings

 What security-related features come out of the box?
 What add-on features or services are available to you?
 Don’t get caught short-sighted by purchasing what appears to be a superb host only to require specific add-ons that the host doesn’t offer down the road.